 Thousands of people gather on May 13th and October 13th to pray and witness processions of the statue of Our Lady of Fatima.
 Both during the day and at night, by the light of tens of thousands of candles.

 Braga is a place of intense religious traditions, especially with the Catholic Church.
 It’s not by accident; it’s often referred to as the “city of archbishops”!

 You have to visit Braga during the Easter season!
 When the city organizes religious processions and re-enactments of the Passion of the Christ.
-That draw in legions of tourists, both from national and international backgrounds.
+That draws in legions of tourists, both from national and international backgrounds.